 At the bottom of the drive, close to the public road and about 15 metres from the main house, is the Coach House, converted into a games room (table tennis, darts, bagatelle, table skittles).

-Caretakers Steve and Kathy Fox live on site in a discreet basement flat.
-Most guests don’t realize they are there but in the event of problems are readily available to help and also can provide a lot of insight into local attractions. .
+Caretaker Steve lives on site in a discreet basement flat.
+Most guests don't realize they are there but in the event of problems are readily available to help and also can provide a lot of insight into local attractions. .

 Devon is bordered by Somerset, Dorset and the Duchy County of Cornwall.
 It is England's third largest county with nearly 7,000 sq. kilometres of land.
 Devon has two natural parks, Exmoor and Dartmoor, coastal towns and seaside resorts along two coast lines, picturesque villages and a variety of ancient history.